 That’s why I recommend Flexjobs if you’re tired of some of the scammy, low paying, or tedious projects you find on Upwork.

-Because Flexjobs is built for contract work, it allows for job filtering on things you actually care about as a freelancer, like: location, keywords, remote work level, contract type, and even work schedule.
+Because Flexjobs is built for contract work, it allows for job filtering on things you actually care about as a freelancer or agency, like: location, keywords, remote work level, contract type, and even work schedule.
 This makes it a great option for subcontracting out work too.

 They also do a great job of highlighting and awarding companies for specific and unique accolades like: Fortune 500, 50 best companies for Latinas, and American Heart Association fit-friendly companies, just to name a few.
 This highlights the quality of the curation on the site.